 Lake Tahoe has my heart no matter the season, but isn’t there something special about wintery snow covered trees?
 It’s like your own real life Narnia!
 And because of that dusting of extra special magic, many of my couples choose to elope in the winter.
 If you’re one of them I’m sharing 5 key things to consider when planning a winter elopement in Lake Tahoe!

 For a successful winter elopement in Lake Tahoe, it’s important to be prepared for the weather and understand eloping in the summer is different than the winter.
 If you’re not from around here you might not know that winter can start begin as early as late November or as late as mid January.
-Go into your elopement with a lot of flexibility and open mind because in the winter months, plans don’t always go accordingly to plan.
+Go into your elopement with a lot of flexibility and open mind because in the winter months, plans don’t always go the way you think they will.
 With the right vendors by your side, you’ll still have an incredibly magical and unforgettable experience, and if you’re looking for someone who knows the area and how to plan a backup for the backup plan – I’m your girl!

 If you don’t know where to even start with planning your winter elopement in Lake Tahoe, check out my How to Elope in Lake Tahoe guide to start gathering some great tips and resources!
 I also host The Elopement Podcast, a podcast full of value for all couples in the midst of planning their special day.
 Click here to listen, or find it on Spotify, Google, or iTunes.